Type of institution: University/Higher Education Institution

 Learn about crime and its solutions.
 Available to study online or on campus, the Bachelor of Criminal Justice from Charles Sturt University enables you to become a leader in making your community safer and a better place to live.
 Throughout this bachelor's degree you'll study the key institutions – prisons, policing, courts – and the complex social problems that fuel our criminal justice system.

 To graduate students must satisfactorily complete 192 points.

 Standard entry requirements

-Charles Sturt University frequently recognises prior learning including study at other institutions in many of its degrees.
-Each request for credit is individually assessed prior to the commencement of the course.
+Charles Sturt University frequently recognises prior learning, including study at other institutions, in many of its degrees.
+Each request for credit is individually assessed prior to the start of the course.

 |Campus||Fees||Entry||Mid year intake||Attendance|

 |Port Macquarie||International: $71,712||Yes|

 Students will be equipped with the skills and knowledge to progress to the Associate Degree in Policing Practice (ADPP) or to pursue a more generalist criminal justice pathway.